- 1 Dutch presence in the Dutch East Indies

 Forebears in the time of the VOC

-As has been said, most of the Europeans that lived in Indonesia in 1941 were directly descended from a man who had settled in the colony after 1870.
-Furthermore, we can also refer to a group of families that had lived in Indonesia since 1816 (the restoration of Dutch authority).
+As stated above, most of the Europeans that lived in the Dutch East-Indies in 1941 were directly descended from men who had settled in the colony after 1870.
+In addition, we can identify a group of families that had lived in the archipelago since 1816 (the restoration of Dutch authority).
 An even smaller group of families had already planted their roots there before 1795, such as the families Senn van Basel, Barkeij, Burgemeestere, Dezentje, Fransz, Voll.
 If you have these ‘old East Indian families’ in your family tree, there is plenty of research for you to do.
-Your research will land you in the archives of the VOC, with the details of seafarers, artisans for the VOC establishments, soldiers, junior merchants, ministers, barber/surgeons, comforters of the sick, and many others.
+Your research will land you in the archives of the Dutch East-India Company (VOC), with the details of seafarers, artisans for the VOC establishments, soldiers, junior merchants, ministers, barber/surgeons, comforters of the sick, and many others.

-On the National Archive website you will find several large databases that are of major genealogical importance.
+On the website of the National Archives you will find several large databases that are of major genealogical importance.
 In the database VOC-opvarenden of the passengers and crew on board VOC ships you can find data from the VOC salary administration (the ships’ pay ledgers).
 In the database, which can be searched by name, you will find almost exclusively VOC personnel from the eighteenth century.
 By far the largest part of the older ships’ pay ledgers has been lost forever.

-In addition, there are the rolls of the on board qualified civil and military personnel.
+In addition, there are the rolls of the on-board qualified civil and military personnel.
 Every year all the VOC establishments in Asia sent details of the company servants (from the rank of ‘young assistant’ to sergeant) to Batavia.
-There they were rewritten to form two separate statements and were sent to the Chambers in the Republic Again, only the rolls of the Chambers of Zeeland and Amsterdam were saved.
+There they were rewritten to form two separate statements and sent to the Chambers in the Republic.
+Again, only the rolls of the Chambers of Zeeland and Amsterdam were saved.

-The greatest collection of VOC archives are not lodged in The Hague but in the Arsip Nasional Republik Indonesia in Jakarta.
-That of prime importance is the archive of Castle Batavia, the Company’s headquarters (where within the fortress walls was, among other things, the residency of the governor-general).
+The largest collection of VOC archives is not kept in The Hague but in the Arsip Nasional Republik Indonesia in Jakarta.
+Of prime importance is the archive of Batavia Castle, the Company’s headquarters (within the fortress walls of which was, among other things, the residency of the governor-general).
 Part of this very important archive is now available online.
 Also of importance are the archives of the civil colleges of the council of Batavia.
 These bodies were not independent, but fell under the authority of the VOC.
-The archives tell us not only a great deal about the institutions, but also about the inhabitants of the city.
+The archives tell us a great deal not only about the institutions, but also about the inhabitants of the city.
 The dossiers of the schepenbank (aldermen) and the weeskamer (board of orphanages) (1622-1885) in particular can offer a treasure trove of genealogical information.
-These archives have not yet been digitalized, whilst other important collections from a historical point of view, such as a large series of diplomatieke brieven diplomatic letters to Batavia, have already been digitalized.
+These archives have not yet been digitized, whilst other important collections, such as a large series of diplomatic letters diplomatic letters to Batavia, are already online available.

 Uit het fotoalbum.
 CBG / Fotocollectie Citroen Kiehl.